fletchjp/MERG-Arduino-Software/README.md

  This is going well and I am developing two modules CAN1602BUT and CANTOTEM.

  There is now the prospect of support for CBUS long messages.
 I am preparing CANTEXT2 to handle the long messages as input.
 I have started by changing it to sort incoming events on opcode first.
 I have started a new version called CANTEXTL to handle long events when the Arduino CBUS library is updated.
 I am hopeful of making some progress with this soon.
+I have added some more of the code needed to handle long messages.
+I hope to be able to test it soon.

  ### due_cbus